 As far as croutons are concerned, you’ve got options.
 I like to save up the ends of my loaves of bread and collect them in a bag in the freezer.
 That way I can bust out some nice croutons at a moment’s notice.
 The gluten-free folks have popularized quite a few varieties of ‘alt’ croutons, like toasted chickpeas, fried polenta cubes, roasted potatoes, etc… and those are kinda cool too.
 Whatever you do, just don’t buy pre-made croutons in a box.
 They’re dry and salty and really expensive when you compare them to the cost of a couple crusts of bread.

 I see a lot of recipes out there saying that anchovies are optional.
 To me that’s a bit like saying garlic is optional.
 Really, it’s your salad, so everything is optional.
-But my true heart-of-heart opinion is that if it doesn’t have anchovies, it isn’t a Caesar salad.
+But in my opinion it doesn’t have anchovies, it isn’t a Caesar salad.
 Do with that opinion what you will.

-I grew up with the tubs of pre-grated Parmesan, but it was the kind that the grocery store made, not that green shaker with the red lid. but to be totally honest with you I kind of have a fondness for the grocery store grated stuff that you can sprinkle over with a spoon.
-Nowadays I always buy a wedge of parm and grate it myself, both because it’s the best guarantee that you’ll have real parmesan (cause you can read it right there on the rind), you know it’ll be grated fresh, and I think it works out to be a bit cheaper in the end.
-If you want to mimic the store-grated stuff, you can buy a wedge and grate it in the food processor in the style of Ina Garten, rather than using a microplane or a box grater.
+I grew up on the tubs of pre-grated parmesan cheese, but it was the kind that the grocery store made, not that green shaker with the red lid. but to be totally honest I do have a fondness for the grocery store grated stuff that you can sprinkle over with a spoon.
+However nowadays I always buy my parmesan by the wedge grate it myself.
+It’s the best guarantee that you’ll have real, authentic parmesan (because you can read it right there on the rind), you know it’ll be grated fresh, and I think it works out to be a bit cheaper in the end.
+If you want to mimic the store-grated stuff, you can buy a wedge and grate it in the food processor or blender (AKA “blender parm”) in the style of Ina Garten, rather than using a microplane or a box grater.
 It ends up kinda knobbly and I like it.

-*I will always buy eggs from the farmer’s market if possible, however my market, which happens once a week, runs out of eggs about 3 minutes after the market opens.
+*I always buy eggs from the farmer’s market if possible.
+However my market, which happens once a week, runs out of eggs about 3 minutes after the market opens.
 Let’s just say, it isn’t always possible.

 And finally, the garlic